Greetings All from Jackson Hole, Wyoming, USA

 The mission of The Rotary Foundation is to enable Rotarians to advance world understanding, goodwill, and peace through the improvement of health, the support of education, and the alleviation of poverty.

 The Rotary Foundation helps fund our humanitarian activities, from local service projects to global initiatives.
 Your club or district can apply for grants from the Foundation to invest in projects and provide scholarships.
-The Foundation also leads the charge on worldwide Rotary campaigns such as and .
-Rotarians and friends of Rotary support the Foundation’s work through voluntary .
+The Foundation also leads the charge on worldwide Rotary campaigns such as eradicating polio and promoting peace.
+Rotarians and friends of Rotary support the Foundation’s work through voluntary contributions.

 The Rotary Foundation transforms your gifts into projects that change lives both close to home and around the world.
-As the charitable arm of Rotary, we tap into a global network of Rotarians who invest their time, money, and expertise into , such as and .
-Foundation empower Rotarians to approach challenges such as poverty, illiteracy, and malnutrition with sustainable solutions that leave a lasting impact.
+As the charitable arm of Rotary, we tap into a global network of Rotarians who invest their time, money, and expertise into our priorities, such as eradicating polio and promoting peace.
+Foundation grants empower Rotarians to approach challenges such as poverty, illiteracy, and malnutrition with sustainable solutions that leave a lasting impact.

-Strong , a stellar , and a unique mean that we make the very most of your contribution. and become a part of Rotary’s life-changing work!
+Strong financial oversight, a stellar charity rating, and a unique funding model mean that we make the very most of your contribution.
+Give and become a part of Rotary’s life-changing work!

 Since the first donation of $26.50 in 1917, the Foundation has received contributions totaling more than $1 billion.